rhysmoggs/ms4-morgan-and-co/DEPLOYMENT.md

 ]
 ```

-- Click 'Save changes' Next, find the 'Bucket policy' section within the 'Permissions' tab, click 'Edit' Click 'Policy generator' Step 1: Select Policy Type = 'S3 Bucket Policy', from the dropdown, select this.
-Effect = Allow Principal = * Actions = GetObject ARN = copy abnd paste it from the previous page in the 'Edit Bucket Policy' page, under 'Bucket ARN' Click 'Add Statement' then 'Generate Policy'.
+- Click 'Save changes'.
+Next, find the 'Bucket policy' section within the 'Permissions' tab, click 'Edit' Click 'Policy generator' Step 1: Select Policy Type = 'S3 Bucket Policy', from the dropdown, select this.
+Effect = Allow Principal = * Actions = GetObject ARN = copy and paste it from the previous page in the 'Edit Bucket Policy' page, under 'Bucket ARN' Click 'Add Statement' then 'Generate Policy'.
 Copy the Policy (the code text), paste it into the Bucket Policy Editor on the previous page.
 Then add `/*` to the end of the 'Rescource' key (basically, the end of your app name add '/*') Click 'Save changes'.

 - 'Permissions' tab > scroll down to 'Access control list (ACL)' and click 'Edit' make sure 'Everyone (public access)' > 'Objects' > 'List' box is ticked and tick the warning box "I understand the effects of these changes on my objects and buckets."
-Click 'Save changes'
+Click 'Save changes'.

+### IAM Setup
-- Go back to 'Services' on top left, search or find 'IAM' Select 'User groups' on left-hand-side menu > 'Create group' and name the group, in this case "manage-morgan-and-co" then 'Create group' Select 'Policies' on the left-hand-side menu then 'Create policy' and then 'JSON' tab then 'Import managed policy' and in the search input type 's3' and choose 'AmazonS3FullAccess' Click 'Import'
+- Still within the AWS Management Console, click 'Services' on top left, search or find 'IAM', Select 'User groups' on left-hand-side menu > 'Create group' and name the group, in this case "manage-morgan-and-co" then 'Create group'.
+Select 'Policies' on the left-hand-side menu then 'Create policy' and then 'JSON' tab then 'Import managed policy' and in the search input type 's3' and choose 'AmazonS3FullAccess' Click 'Import'.

 - In a sperate tab, open the S3 again, go to your Bucket > Permissions > Bucket Policy > Edit and copy the Bucket ARN.